Yahoo-Mike/recovery_device_lenovo_X606FA/README.md

 ```

 ## Android 12: patch for FBE decryption
 There was a change in the data structure for Keymaster in Android 12.
-It is incompatible with vendor blobs prior to A12 (like our device).
+It is incompatible with vendor blobs prior to A12 (like this device).

-To make FBE decryption work, you will need to apply the patch: patch/system/vold/0001-Remove-a12-kmblob-magic.patch to TWRP before compiling.
+To make FBE decryption work, you will need to apply [this patch](https://github.com/Yahoo-Mike/recovery_device_lenovo_X606FA/tree/android-12.1-fbe/patch/system/vold) to TWRP before compiling.